 Evaluation of the Try, Test and Learn Fund

-The evaluation is examining evidence generated by projects financed under the TTL Fund to look for new insights into what works to reduce welfare dependence.
-Projects are aimed at particular priority groups at risk of long-term welfare dependence such as young parents, young carers and at-risk young people more broadly as well as older unemployed people, migrants and refugees.
+The evaluation examined evidence generated by projects financed under the TTL Fund to look for new insights into what works to reduce welfare dependence.
+Projects were aimed at particular priority groups at risk of long-term welfare dependence such as young parents, young carers and at-risk young people more broadly as well as older unemployed people, migrants and refugees.

-The evaluation is using both quantitative and qualitative methods to look at the impact of the TTL Fund overall as well as project-level analyses, and analyses at the priority group level.
-Data will be drawn from surveys, interviews, project reports and administrative datasets.
-The University of Queensland Human Research Ethics Committee has approved the evaluation, which also complies with relevant data security and privacy laws.
+The evaluation used both quantitative and qualitative methods to look at the impact of the TTL Fund overall as well as project-level analyses, and analyses at the priority group level.
+Data was drawn from surveys, interviews, project reports and administrative datasets.
+The University of Queensland Human Research Ethics Committee approved the evaluation, which also complies with relevant data security and privacy laws.

-For more information about the evaluation of the TTL Fund, please contact the Department of Social Services TTL Evaluation Helpdesk
+For more information about the evaluation of the TTL Fund, please contact the Department of Social Services Evaluation@dss.gov.au.